 The purpose of the Trance Type Checklist is to help you become comfortable with all of the types of trance available to you.
 But it is too rigid a format for some purposes.

 Suppose you’re really committed to learning Kung Fu or some other physical art.
 Besides going to the local Kung Fu Academy regularly, you use the Skills Practice Trance to practice the new skills you’re learning and the old skills that you need to review.

 You learn that the Skills Practice Trance and the Rehearsal Trance are variations of the same thing, so you begin using both the Rehearsal Trance at work, as well as the Review Trance, which is linked to it.

-Then you discover the Trance Type Checklist and decide you want to learn all twelve trance types.
+Then you discover the Trance Type Checklist and decide you want to learn all fourteen trance types.
 Unfortunately, you discover, there’s only one place to record the three types of trance you do often and well.
 The Checklist doesn’t work for you.

 Except that it does.
 You don’t need to use the checklist for skills you already have.
 You don’t need to record the types of trances that you’ve already mastered.
 So here’s what to do: Either just ignore the Skills Practice Trance, and work on the trance types you haven’t learned to use yet, or repurpose that line on your Checklist to learn an entirely new skill, such as studying a foreign language.
 If you repurpose it, then you only record when you do that repurposed application of the trance—the foreign language.

 Similarly, you might want to teach yourself to use the Rehearsal Trance and the Review Trance in different types of situations.
 You can either ignore those lines on the Checklist or use the Checklist to expand your skills into other areas.
 You could just use those empty lines to make notes.
 Or to track a specialized form of trance that you invented.

 Main Step 1: Identify a Question that Matters